stasl0217/FuzzQE-code/README.md

-Resources and code for paper "Fuzzy Logic based Logical Query Answering on Knowledge Graphs"
+Resources and code for paper "Fuzzy Logic based Logical Query Answering on Knowledge Graphs".

 ## Environment